 Books, artefacts and other resources for classroom use are available from the R.E. resource cupboard in the Prep room or hall.
 (Including worship support material - Christian Values and Godly Play) A good range of R.E. books can be found in the library.
-All children are given a Bible
+All children are given a Bible in their first year at the school which they then take home when they leave the school.

-Further resources can be borrowed from the Schools Library Service or through the County R.E. loan collection (see catalogue in the staffroom cupboard) or The Diocesan Education Schools Team on request.
+Further resources can be borrowed from the Schools Library Service or through the County R.E.
+Loan Collection (see catalogue in the staffroom cupboard) or The Diocesan Education Schools Team on request.